 The proposed development's drainage system must meet the MA Office of Coastal Zone management (CZM)/MA Department of Environmental Protection (DEP) Stormwater Management policy standard of removing 80% of the average annual load of Total Suspended Solids (TSS).
-The stormwater management system for this development will include the use of a constructed wetland.
+The stormwater management system for this development will include the use of a Contech CDS unit for treatment prior to discharge into the drainage system.
 The following demonstrates that the proposed storm water management system for the development satisfies the requirement for treatment of 80% of total Suspended Solids: